 A campus allocation file should be boring to review

-The best allocation file is not clever.
-It is predictable.
-The same columns appear each month, the same suppliers are handled through the same saved prompt or extraction rule, and exceptions are visible without searching through side notes.
-For multi-campus university Ireland supplier invoice cost centre allocation, that means one row per invoice line or allocation split, stable column names, explicit allocation basis, campus cost centre, procurement reference where relevant, source file, source page and journal reference.
+The best allocation file is not clever — it is predictable.
+For a multi-campus TU, that means one row per invoice line or allocation split, stable column names, explicit allocation basis, campus cost centre, procurement reference where relevant, source file, source page and journal reference.
+During post-merger COA unification, keep both legacy and unified codes where the transition requires it: legacy campus code, unified cost centre, school or department, project or grant, and the allocation key that explains the split.

 Extract invoice data to Excel with natural language prompts